Curio 13 Release Notes

 We've added two new album arrangements to our existing arrangement which we now call Columns:

 You specify a column width and the contained figures are proportionally sized to that width then arranged into a packed layout, similar to Pinterest's.
+Unpacked columns of images.

 Like Columns you specify a column width, but instead of packing the contained figures, each row's height is based on the tallest item in that row.
 The result is more like a matrix of images in tidy columns and rows.
+Packed rows of images.

 You specify a row height and the contained figures are proportionally sized to that height then arranged into a packed layout.
 This works very well with uncaptioned images, but can be a bit finicky with captioned images as text wrapping can jump items between sizes, although Curio attempts to counter this via iterative refinement.